jacheung/jacheung.github.io/_posts/2020-06-10-ladder-of-causation.md

 Pearl agues that data by itself is dumb.
 At the crux of his argument, data is unable to surpass rung one of the ladder.
 Machines using just data are unable to answer questions “what would happen if I did this” in Rung Two and importantly “what if i had done this instead?” in Rung Three.
 In a sense, machines are unable to predict cases that deviate too far from what they have seen.

 > “While probabilities encode our beliefs about a static world, causality tells us whether and how probabilities change when the world changes, be it by intervention or act of imagination.”
-- Judea Pearl
+-Judea Pearl

 ### A tool to quantify causation - path analysis